-This session presents recent research exploring how generative AI is being used in social work, examining its current level of uptake, perceived benefits, and ethical considerations.
+This session presents an introduction to how generative AI is being used in social work, examining its current level of uptake, perceived benefits, and ethical considerations.

-• Insights into practitioners’ understanding of ethical issues, including data privacy and algorithmic bias
+• Practitioners’ understanding of the ethical implications of its use, including data privacy and algorithmic bias.

 This session explores the emerging role of AI technology in children’s and adult social services.
 It will explore how social care teams are currently using AI tools to support decision-making, manage caseloads, and access policy guidance more efficiently.
 A live demonstration of North Yorkshire’s Policy Buddy showcases a practical example of AI in action — an assistant designed to help social workers navigate and apply local policies quickly and accurately.